Add a field to checkout

 Anchor to Missing checkout linkMissing checkout link

-If you don't receive the test checkout URL when you run dev
+If you don't receive the test checkout URL when you run dev, then verify the following:

 -